Polker (PKR) Trading Down 17.7% Over Last 7 Days

-Polker (CURRENCY:PKR) traded 1.2% lower against the US dollar during the 24-hour period ending at 8:00 AM E.T. on December 19th.
-One Polker coin can currently be purchased for about $0.11 or 0.00000233 BTC on popular exchanges.
-During the last week, Polker has traded 17.7% lower against the US dollar.
-Polker has a total market capitalization of $7.08 million and $892,856.00 worth of Polker was traded on exchanges in the last day.
+Polker (CURRENCY:PKR) traded down 1.2% against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on December 19th.
+Polker has a total market cap of $7.08 million and approximately $892,856.00 worth of Polker was traded on exchanges in the last day.
+In the last seven days, Polker has traded down 17.7% against the U.S. dollar.
+One Polker coin can now be purchased for $0.11 or 0.00000233 BTC on exchanges.

 - Tether (USDT) traded 0.1% higher against the dollar and now trades at $1.00 or 0.00002115 BTC.